A LOW-TECH 3-DAY EXPERIENCE

 FOCUS: Grief | Disappointment

-SUMMARY: This practice is designed to explore Jesus’ crucifixion, death, and burial in the context of your home at nightfall.
+SUMMARY: These practices are designed to help us explore Jesus’ crucifixion, death, and burial.
 The emphasis is on placing our best-laid plans, disappointments and unfulfilled hopes in the grave with Jesus trusting that, like a seed, these laid-down plans will sprout into fruitful trees...
-During this practice we will explore the spiritual disciplines of silence, self-examination and simplicity.
+During this practice we will explore the spiritual disciplines of empathy, silence, self-examination and simplicity.

 SATURDAY | FULL DAY